 HIV and AIDS are related, but they’re not the same.

-There are about 38,000 new cases of HIV infection each year in the U.S.
+There are about 38,000 new cases of HIV infection and about 17,000 AIDS diagnoses each year in the U.S.

 HIV stands for “human immunodeficiency virus.”